gruntwork-io/docs/docs/intro/environment-setup/recommended_tools.md

 * [Golang](https://go.dev/dl/) - Golang is an exciting language that has taken the DevOps / infrastructure world by storm.
 Terraform, Terragrunt, and Terratest are all written in Go.
 * [Kubectl](https://kubernetes.io/docs/tasks/tools/) - If you need to control your Kubernetes cluster, `kubectl` is at the operational core.
 * [Packer](https://www.packer.io/downloads) - Packer lets you build a variety of images, including AWS AMIs and Docker containers.
 Those images are defined via code for repeatability.
 * [Terraform](https://www.terraform.io/downloads) - Terraform's declarative nature describes your infrastructure as code.
-If you're using Gruntwork products, you're using Terraform.
+If you're using Gruntwork's products, you're using Terraform.
 * [Terragrunt](https://terragrunt.gruntwork.io/docs/getting-started/install/) - Terragrunt is our layer on top of Terraform to enable a highly DRY code base.
 * [Terratest](https://github.com/gruntwork-io/terratest) - If you want to test your infrastructure, Terratest enables you to write those tests for manual testing or integration with a CI/CD pipeline.
 * [tfenv](https://github.com/tfutils/tfenv#installation) - `tfenv` is a version manager for Terraform, similar to `pyenv` for Python.